Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Abstract

 \section{Abstract}

 Having good knowledge of terrain information is essential for improving the performance of various downstream tasks on complex terrains, especially for the locomotion and navigation of legged robots.
 We present a novel framework for neural urban terrain reconstruction with uncertainty estimations.
 It generates dense robot-centric elevation maps online from sparse LiDAR observations.
 We design a novel pre-processing and point features representation approach that ensures high robustness and computational efficiency when integrating multiple point cloud frames.
-A Bayesian-GAN model then recovers the detailed terrain structures while simultaneously providing the pixel-wise reconstruction uncertainty.
-We evaluate the proposed pipeline through extensive simulation and real-world experiments.
-It demonstrates efficient terrain reconstruction with high quality and real-time performance on a mobile platform, which further benefits the downstream tasks of legged robots.
+A generative Bayesian model then recovers the detailed terrain structures while simultaneously providing the pixel-wise reconstruction uncertainty.
+We evaluate the proposed pipeline through both simulation and real-world experiments.
+Our approach achieves high-quality terrain reconstruction with real-time performance on a mobile platform, and the uncertainty estimates may further benefit the downstream tasks of legged robots.
 (See \href{https://kin-zhang.github.io/ndem/}{https://kin-zhang.github.io/ndem/} for more details.)